 Below are the results of this strategy.

 As you can see using two complementing indicators can really improve the results.
 Keep this in mind when developing a trading system.
 The example trading strategy is, of course, not a tradable system.
-It’s only example of how applying a complementary indicator to filter trades can improve the trading system’s performance.
+It's only an example of how applying a complementary indicator to filter trades can improve the trading system's performance.
 I personally use this technique a lot.
 It really can do wonders for a trading system.
-Below you will find the code used in this article along with a TradeStation workspace.
+You will find below the code used in this article along with a TradeStation workspace.

 Jeff is the founder of System Trader Success - a website and mission to empowering the retail trader with the proper knowledge and tools to become a profitable trader the world of quantitative/automated trading.